criteo/AFK/docs/docs/index.md

 [ygot](https://github.com/openconfig/ygot) is used to validate the output against the OpenConfig YANG models.

-### SaltStack OpenConfig
+### SaltStack modules

-Salt takes OpenConfig data and converts it as Network configuration.
+Our AFK Salt modules takes OpenConfig data and converts it as Network configuration.
 We are using templates to do that.

 The end goal is to simply forward this OpenConfig data to the Network OS to apply the configuration.
 Currently, OpenConfig is, at best, partially implemented in Network Operating Systems.